HairyPotato69/Data-Structure-and-Algorithm/Data Structures/Linked List/Notes/Chapter 1 - Array.md

 	return 0;
 }
 ```
 If the list is small, this is a viable way of reallocating memory.
 However, if the list gets too big, this method is slow and memory-inefficient.
-This issue can be solved with dynamic array such as `std::vector` or [[Chapter 2 - Linked List|Linked List]]
+This issue can be solved with dynamic array such as `std::vector` or [linked list](Chapter%2%-%Linked%List.md)